 It will display the last page of the file and then wait for the new data to be added.
 Note that you cannot perform the regular moving up and down, back and forth in this mode.

-To exit the real time monitoring, press Ctrl+C. With this, you will be back to the normal view of the less command and can exit the file normally.
+To exit the real time monitoring of log files, press Ctrl+C. With this, you will be back to the normal view of the less command and can exit the file normally by pressing the Q key.

 8. View multiple files with less command